austinknies/austinknies.github.io/_pages/About Me.md

 ---

 Welcome to my website!
 My name is Austin Knies.
-In summer 2024, I will be joining Abt Global as a Health Economics Senior Analyst.
-I received a Ph.D. in Economics from Indiana University in the spring of 2024.
-My research interests are in applied microeconomics and specifically in health economics and information frictions.
-In my work, I've focused on the role of information in health care in settings such as telehealth and telemedicine usage, price transparency regulation, and choice of insurance coverage.
+I am a Health Economics Senior Analyst at Abt Global as of June 2024.
+In the spring of 2024, I graduated as an Economics Ph.D. candidate from Indiana University.
+My research in applied microeconomics and health economics has focused on the role of information in health care in settings such as telehealth and telemedicine usage, maternal and child health, price transparency regulation, and choice of Medicare coverage.

 I grew up in West Monroe, Louisiana, and I received a B.S. in Mathematics and a B.S. in Business Economics from Louisiana Tech University in 2017.